HautaniemiLab/jellyfish/README.md

 ```

 The structure of the required data files is described below.
 For datasets
-containing a single patient, the `patient` columns can be omitted.
+containing a single patient, the `patient` (string) columns can be omitted.

 ### `samples.tsv`

+#### Columns

+- `sample` (string): specifies the unique identifier for each sample.
+- `displayName` (string, optional): allows for specifying a custom name for each sample.
+If the column is omitted, the `sample` column is used as the display name.
-The `rank` column specifies the position of each sample in the Jellyfish plot.
-For example, different stages of a disease can be ranked in chronological order:
-diagnosis (1), interval (2), and relapse (3).
-The zeroth rank is reserved for
-the root of the sample tree.
-Ranks can be any integer, and unused ranks are
-automatically excluded from the plot.
-If the `rank` column is absent, ranks are
+- `rank` (integer): specifies the position of each sample in the Jellyfish plot.
+For example, different stages of a disease can be ranked in chronological order: diagnosis (1), interval (2), and relapse (3).
+The zeroth rank is reserved for the root of the sample tree.
+Ranks can be any integer, and unused ranks are automatically excluded from the plot.
+If the `rank` column is
-assigned based on each sample’s depth in the sample tree.
+  absent, ranks are assigned based on each sample’s depth in the sample tree.

-The `parent` column identifies the parent sample for each entry.
-Samples without
-a specified parent are treated as children of an imaginary root sample.
+- `parent` (string): identifies the parent sample for each entry.
+Samples without a specified parent are treated as children of an imaginary root sample.

 #### Example